denyspoltorak/metapatterns-website/metapatterns/content/_index.md

 +++
 weight = 1
-title = "Table of Contents"
-bookCollapseSection = true
+title = "The Pattern Language of Software Architecture" bookCollapseSection = true
 +++

+# The Pattern Language of Software Architecture

 <nav>